1975 Elkie Brooks – Rich Man’s Woman

 Photography – Chris Micoine

-Phonographic Copyright (p) – A&M Records, Inc.
+Phonographic Copyright A&M Records Inc

-Recorded at The Record Plant, Los Angeles, Summer 1975
+Recorded At The Record Plant, LA